Momoko BakerXMomoko Baker

 Why did you join Grant Magazine: “I needed a challenge.
 Grant Magazine combines talking to people, reporting, writing, managing, videography, technology, and photography into one fast-paced monthly cycle we call ‘putting out an issue.’
 It’s time consuming and demanding but I have never been disappointed in the final product.”

-When she isn’t doing work for the magazine, Charlotte tries to spend as much time outdoors as she can.
+When she isn’t doing work for the magazine, Charlotte tries to spend as much time in the outdoors as she can.

 “I think I would go crazy if I couldn’t spend at least one weekend a month sleeping out in Oregon’s beautiful wilderness,” she says.
 Luckily, as Vice President for Multnomah County Sheriff’s Office Search and Rescue, she can do just that.
 After becoming a certified searcher in 2014, Charlotte now helps guide new members through the extensive nine month long training program.

 Despite being involved in both Grant Magazine and Search and Rescue, Charlotte still finds time to play on Grant’s Water Polo and Rugby teams.

 “I’m excited for everything this year has in store.”